 Then, I came to understand education inequality in Indonesia.

-By the age of 10, I was determined to tackle this problem in my own hands.
-But, after scouring my neighbourhood, I was turned down every single time because of my young age.
-Still determined however, I saved up my small allowance to donate to education centres.
+By the age of 10, I was determined to tackle this problem myself.
+But after scouring my neighbourhood, I was turned down every single time because of my young age.
+Still determined to help, however, I saved up my small allowance to donate to education centres.

 At 16, after hearing of a new neighbourhood education centre opening, Educare, I decided to volunteer.
 Thankfully, I was accepted and assigned to a group of 4 fifth graders, teaching basic English and maths.
 Since I was also one of the youngest volunteers, I worked hard to ensure my teaching abilities were on par with everyone else.
-I taught myself how to make practice questions, lesson plans, time management, whilst incorporating fun activities to keep the kids engaged.
+I taught myself how to make practice questions, lesson plans, and time management, whilst incorporating fun activities to keep the kids engaged.

-As a year passed, I noticed an exponential amount of kids started to join the centre.
-Thus, I initiated to outreach for more volunteers.
+As a year passed, I noticed an exponential increase in the amount of kids joining the centre.
+Thus, I initiated an outreach for more volunteers.
 I began helping new volunteers teach children, shared some of my lesson plans for inspiration and together with the teachers, we brainstormed engaging activities to combine with our studies.
-This resulted in our lessons becoming more effective, with children more enthusiastic to learn.
-Eventually, what used to be a small education centre composed of just 15 children, grew to be a community of 40+ children.
+This resulted in our lessons becoming more effective, and the children more enthusiastic to learn.
+Eventually, what used to be a small education centre with just 15 children, grew to be a community of 40+ children.

 Through my volunteering, I realised a community could help one another in so many different ways.
-I wasn’t just a teacher, I was a big sister, friend and supporter to my students.
-My time in Educare has allowed me to create a significant impact to these group of people, inspiring me further to achieve larger goals in lessening the education inequality in Indonesia.
+I wasn’t just a teacher; I was a big sister, friend and supporter to my students.
+My time in Educare has allowed me to create a significant impact to this group of people, inspiring me to achieve larger goals in lessening the education inequality in Indonesia.